jmurty/jamesmurty.com/content/migrate-wordpress-blog-to-static-site.md

-You can now look directly at the generated files in the `html/` directory, or run Pelican in server mode so you can view your blog in a web browser at http://localhost:8000/ using the `develop_server.sh` helper script generated by the quickstart process or with the following explicit commands:
+You can now look directly at the generated files in the `html/` directory, or run Pelican in server mode so you can view your blog in a web browser at [http://localhost:8000/][localhost-8000] using the `develop_server.sh` helper script generated by the "quickstart" process, or with the following explicit
+commands:

     :::bash
     # Run Python's built-in web server on html/ as a background job
     cd html/
     python -m SimpleHTTPServer &

-### Customise the Generated Site Layout
+#### Customise the Generated Site Layout

-Once you can view the generated site in a browser you will no doubt want to customise a number of things in your `pelicanconf.py` configuration file to make the site work exactly as you want it to.
+Once you can view the generated site in a browser you can customise a number of things in your `pelicanconf.py` configuration file to make the site work exactly the way you want.

 In my case I wanted the new static site to replace the original Wordpress one without breaking all the links, because [Cool URIs don't change][cool-uris].